ottozastrow/indexAnyFrontend/standlet/docs/docs/market surveillance/Article 96 - Procedure for evaluating national measures at Union level.md

 ---
            <p class="stitle-article-norm">Procedure for evaluating national measures at Union level</p>
    <p class="norm">1.&nbsp;&nbsp;Where, within two months of receipt of
-the notification referred to in Article&nbsp;95(4), objections are raised by a Member&nbsp;State against a measure taken by another Member&nbsp;State, or where the Commission considers the measure to be contrary to Union law, the Commission shall, after consulting the
+the notification referred to in [[[Article&nbsp;95](../market surveillanceArticle 95 - Procedure for dealing with devices presenting an unacceptable risk to health and safety.md)](../market surveillanceArticle 95 - Procedure for dealing with devices presenting an unacceptable risk to health and safety.md)](../market surveillanceArticle 95 - Procedure for dealing with devices presenting an unacceptable risk to health and safety.md)(4), objections are raised by a Member&nbsp;State against a measure taken by another Member&nbsp;State, or where the Commission considers the measure to be contrary to Union law, the Commission shall, after consulting the